-An audio amplifier must reproduce signals from 20Hz to 20kHz (although very few people except children can actually linearly hear this range).
+An audio amplifier must reproduce signals from 20Hz to 20kHz (although very few people except children can hear the entire range).
 So frequency response is usually taken to mean the amplifier must deliver its rated power output across this range with no more than a 3dB drop in level.

 On the other hand, power bandwidth tells us what frequency response the amplifier can achieve given a desired gain or amplification.
 The LM386, for example, with a gain-bandwidth product of 300kHz, can only give a gain of 30 at 10kHz or 10 at 30kHz.
 The other two amplifiers are vastly superior, and the LM3886 with a value of 8MHz should give a gain of 8000/20 at 20kHz or 400 times.